How to Install/Enable ELRepo on RHEL, CentOS & Scientific Linux

-This includes file system drivers, graphics drivers, network drivers, sound drivers, webcam, video drivers & latest kernel.
-Follow the below steps to install/enable ELRepo to RPM systems and install the packages.
-You can view all the available packages from ELRepo Project.
+This includes file system drivers, graphics drivers, network drivers, sound drivers, webcam, video drivers and the latest kernel.

-Import the official GPG key of ELRepo Project.
+1) How to Import the Public GPG Key of ELRepo

 # rpm --import https://www.elrepo.org/RPM-GPG-KEY-elrepo.org

-3) How to check whether ELRepo is Enabled or not
+3) How to Check if the ELRepo Repository is Enabled on the System

 elrepo ELRepo.org Community Enterprise Linux Reposit 153

-4) How to Check whether the package is available from ELRepo
+4) How to Check if a Specific package is available from ELRepo

-Use the below command to search whether the package is available from ELRepo.
+Use the following command to search for a specific package from ELRepo.

 # yum --enablerepo=elrepo* install kernel-ml

-6) How to Check whether the package is installed from ELRepo
+6) How to Check if the package is Installed from the ELRepo Repository

-Use the below command to check whether the package is installed from ELRepo.
+Use the following command to verify that the given package is installed from ELRepo.

 # yum info kernel-ml